Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Discussion

 \subsection{Lack of tools for SATD detection}

 Despite the significant academic interest in SATD detection, the translation of research into practical tools remains limited.
-This review identified only seven tools developed specifically for SATD detection over the past decade, reflecting a notable gap between theoretical research and practical application.
-While tools like SATD Detector and eXcomment provide valuable functionality for identifying SATD in Java codebases, the overall number of available tools is insufficient to meet the needs of diverse software development teams.
-Additionally, the tools that do exist often lack the ability to integrate seamlessly into modern development environments, limiting their utility for real-time SATD management.
+Over the past decade, this systematic review identified only seven tools developed specifically for SATD detection.
+This reflects a notable gap between theoretical research and practical application and a lack of sufficient tools to meet the diverse needs of software development teams.
+While tools such as SATD Detector and eXcomment provide valuable functionality for identifying SATD in Java codebases, their scope is limited in terms of flexibility, scalability, and integration with modern software development workflows.
+Consequently, these tools have experienced limited adoption beyond academic prototypes and small-scale studies.
+The current state of SATD detection tools presents several challenges that hinder their widespread adoption among practitioners.
+Key areas of concern include limited real-time integration, inadequate support for multiple programming languages, insufficient collaboration features, and poor scalability for large codebases.

-The limited development of practical tools also highlights the need for further collaboration between academia and industry.
-Researchers must focus on creating tools that not only demonstrate high performance in academic settings but also address the specific needs and constraints of industrial software development, such as scalability, usability, and integration with existing development environments.
-Bridging the gap between theoretical advancements and practical, scalable tools is essential for achieving widespread adoption in industry.
-Future research should prioritize developing user-friendly tools that can be integrated into continuous integration (CI) environments, enabling real-time SATD detection and providing actionable insights for developers.
-Moreover, these tools should facilitate collaboration within teams working on large-scale software projects, ensuring that they are both practical and effective in real-world development scenarios.
+Modern software development practices are heavily reliant on continuous integration (CI) and continuous deployment (CD) pipelines \citep{zhao2017impact}, alongside integrated development environments (IDEs) \citep{alizadehsani2022modern} such as IntelliJ IDEA, Visual Studio Code, and Eclipse.
+However, most SATD detection tools lack seamless integration with these environments, necessitating manual execution or batch processing.
+This disrupts established workflows and reduces the tool's utility for practitioners who require real-time feedback during development.
+The absence of real-time notifications limits the capacity of developers to address technical debt in a timely manner, thereby contributing to its accumulation.
+Tools designed for practical use should therefore provide IDE integration and support for automated scanning within CI/CD pipelines to enhance workflow efficiency and developer productivity.